All Episodes

 Another point in this case, they go in great detail in the IG report.

-Everything we told you when they were writing the exoneration in the original drafts in May, they took out the legal standard of gross negligence and replaced it with extreme carelessness.
+Everything we told you when they were writing the exoneration and the original drafts in May, they took out the legal standard of gross negligence and replaced it with extreme carelessness because it was gross negligence.

 It was a crime.

-Sarah Carter's discussed it at length.
+Sarah Carter has discussed it at length.

-That's why you're not allowed to do it.
+That's why you're not allowed to do it because you put people, sources, methods in jeopardy.

 Hillary did it selfishly because she didn't want Congress or congressional oversight into what she was doing at the State Department.

-And I would argue in the end we'll find out that that has a lot to do with using the office for the benefit of the Clinton Foundation.
+And I would argue in the end, we'll find out that that has a lot to do with using the office for the benefit of the Clinton Foundation.

 But in fact, it is true that they got foreign agents, foreign intelligence services.

-It would be more accurate to say we know foreign actors obtained access to some of her emails, and including at least one secret one via compromises of the private email accounts of some staffers.
+Then Strzok continues: it would be more accurate to say we know foreign actors obtained access to some of her emails, and including at least one secret one via compromises of the private email accounts of some staffers.

-Now, when Comey made his public statement, July 5th, 2016, he said it was perhaps likely that the emails were compromised, but they had no direct evidence of it.
+Now, when Comey made his public statement July 5th, 2016, he said it was perhaps likely that the emails were compromised, but they had no direct evidence of it.

-Well, that contradicts again what Peter Strzok is saying.
+Well, that contradicts, again, what Peter Strzok is saying.

 They knew that she had compromised it, but it's all part of the whitewash.

-You know, and what's well, by the way, what's Jeff Sessions now going to do in all of this?
+You know, and what's by the way, what's Jeff Sessions now going to do in all of this?

 What is Jeff Sessions going to do about Rod Rosenstein intimidating members of Congress that are trying to do their congressional oversight?